photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! tldr ""
     When you enable *read-only mode*, all features that require write permission to the *originals* folder are disabled, in particular import, upload, and delete.
 Set `PHOTOPRISM_READONLY` to `"true"` in `docker-compose.yml` for this.
-You can mount a folder with the `:ro` flag to make Docker block write operations as well.
+You can [mount a folder with the `:ro` flag](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount) to make Docker block write operations as well.

 ##### /photoprism/storage #####

-Cache, session, thumbnail, and sidecar files will be created in the *storage* folder.
-Never remove the volume from your `docker-compose.yml` file so that you don't lose these files after restarting or upgrading the container.
+Cache, session, thumbnail, and sidecar files will be created in the *storage* folder:

+- Never remove the volume from your `docker-compose.yml` file so that you don't lose these files after restarting or upgrading PhotoPrism
-We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance.
+- We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
+- When moving your installation to another host or drive, move the *storage* folder along with it
+- Never use [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) for or within the *storage* folder

 ##### /photoprism/import #####